Are you ready to try out a plant based diet, or simply decrease the amount of animal protein you consume and don’t really know where to start?

 Beyond the obvious fact that you spare animal lives, there are some medical benefits associated with both the vegetarian and vegan diet.
 As with any extreme diet that excludes entire food groups, there will always be a certain amount of controversy and I’m not here to reign my radically charged opinion on the matter so much as I am here to provide simple options to help you expand your dietary experiences.

-That said, while I’m not a vegan, strict vegetarian or even pescetarian, I have tended to lean towards the plant based diet since I watched the film Forks Over Knives oh so many years ago.
+That said, while I’m not a vegan, strict vegetarian or even pescatarian, I have tended to lean towards the plant based diet since I watched the film Forks Over Knives oh so many years ago.
 It is a very well done documentary that follows the research of two medical doctors and their findings as it relates to the medicinal benefits of plant based (vegan) diet.
-But if you don’t have 96 minutes to watch the flick right now, here are a few perks of the vegetarian and vegan diets.
+But if you don’t have 96 minutes to watch the flick right now, here are 9 Environmental Reasons To Go Vegan you can read very quickly, right now!

 Because a diet free of animal protein is typically higher in fresh fruits and veggies, the diet is naturally lower in saturated fat and cholesterol and higher in heart healthy, monounsaturated fats and fiber.
 Not to mention that when your plate is full of color (from fresh fruits and veggies), your consumption of vitamins, minerals and potent phytochemicals goes up as well.
 This helps fight degenerative disease, manage weight, increase life span and energy as well as maintain a healthy GI tract.
 Because you’re not consuming animal products, your risk of food borne illness decreases, as does your environmental impact.
 And the last bonus, it can be less expensive.